-The Nemadji Review collects and studies original literary and artistic works from students, faculty, community members, and alumni of the University of Wisconsin-Superior for a yearly print publication, and regular website features to enrich and engage our literary community.
+The Nemadji Review collects and studies original literary and artistic works from students, faculty, community members, and alumni of the University of Wisconsin-Superior for a yearly print publication and regular website features to enrich and engage our literary community.

 Staff